 I’ve wondered lately if all this awareness-raising we do during Diabetes Awareness Month isn’t just preaching to the choir.
 Does anyone hear us who isn’t already affected by diabetes?

 I was writing to our school’s parent email list and decided that I wanted to throw in a little diabetes information to help educate and advocate.

 Hopefully, it will help someone better understand what type 1 diabetes is and isn’t.
 Hopefully, it will help a parent see the signs before their child is in DKA.
 Hopefully, an adult will convince his doctor that he has LADA and not type 2 diabetes.

 Educate and advocate.
 If that’s all we as parents of a child with type 1 diabetes do, I think that’s enough.

-November is National Diabetes Awareness Month in the USA, and annually the International Diabetes Federation proclaims November 14th as World Diabetes Day.
-This date is chosen because it is the birthday of Fredrick Banting, who, along with Charles Best, discovered insulin in 1922.
+November is Diabetes Awareness Month and November 14th is World Diabetes Day.
+November 14 is the birthday of Dr. Banting, who along with Best, discovered insulin in 1921.

 Type 1 diabetes is an autoimmune disease with no known cause and no cure.
 There is nothing that anyone can do to prevent it.
 For whatever reason, the body attacks and destroys the beta cells in the pancreas.
 People with type 1 diabetes do not make their own insulin, which is needed to convert food into fuel for the body.
 They must get insulin via injections or an insulin pump.